 Water released from the process was recycled, leaving various salts and biosludge.
 Biosludge, which is made up of microbe waste products and other bacterial matter, was filtered to remove water and disposed of at an off-site, permitted Treatment, Storage and Disposal Facility (TSDF).

 Step Five: Disposing of Metal Parts

-The final step is treating the weapon’s metal parts.
+The final step was treating the weapon’s metal parts.
 Although the metal parts were cleansed of energetics and agent in step one and step two, they still may contain traces of energetics and agent, and need to be decontaminated to a higher level.
-To reach this level of decontamination, the metal parts will be heated to 1,000 degrees Fahrenheit for 15 minutes.
-The metal is then recycled.
+To reach this level of decontamination, the metal parts were heated to 1,000 degrees Fahrenheit for 15 minutes.
+The metal was then recycled.

-Some secondary wastes will also result from the processing of problematic munitions that are unable to go through the main destruction plant.
-Some of these wastes, which will include both solid and liquid products coming from PCAPP’s SDCs, will be stored in either a less than 90-day hazardous waste accumulation area, or a permitted storage area, pending shipment to permitted TSDFs for further treatment and/or ultimate destruction.
+Secondary wastes, which include both solid and liquid products coming from the PCAPP SDC units, were stored in either a less than 90-day hazardous waste accumulation area or a permitted storage area, pending shipment to a TSDF for further treatment and/or ultimate disposal.